You and Me (1974 British TV series): Cosmo and Dibs era

-Production team
+Production

-The first producer in the format with Cosmo and Dibs was Richard Callanan who remained with the show for three series, leaving to join schools' television at Thames TV.
-His place was taken by Nicci Crowther, who later developed a career as an independent producer and film maker, until her early death in 2008.
-Sue Aron, Adrian Mills, Diane Morgan, Pat Farrington, Julie Callanan and Cas Lester were among the regular producers and directors.
-Jill Wilson, Noreen Hunter and Hilary Hardaker were the regular production assistants.
-Robert Checksfield was the studio Floor Manager who most frequently worked on the show.
-Assistant Floor Managers included Wendy Pedley, Garry Boon, Simone Dawson, Terry Pettigrew, Sally Bates, Christine Crow and Donna Rolfe.

 The first series of twenty programmes was begun at the BBC's Lime Grove Studios, part of which overlooked Shepherd's Bush Market.
 It was completed at BBC Television Centre in Wood Lane, which became the show's regular home for all but the last series.
-Additional puppet characters joined Cosmo and Dibs for the final two seasons, and the street market disappeared in favour of a brightly coloured domestic setting. in 1992, an independent production company, SFTV (the Production of BBC's Words and Pictures as well as the creators of CITV's The Funbox) took over and the final series of You and Me was produced by Sheila Fraser.
+Additional puppet characters joined Cosmo and Dibs for the final two series, and the street market disappeared in favour of a brightly coloured domestic setting.
+In 1992, an independent production company, SFTV (the producers of the BBC's Words and Pictures as well as the creators of CITV's The Funbox) took over.

 Presenters

 The presenters who appeared were cast from a diverse range of age-groups and social and ethnic backgrounds;